Marceillo/shark-run/README.md

 ### Manual Testing

 - I tested the app in the console many times and later after deploying it in the Heruku app.
-- After deploment I tested with one persone then two and increased the amount of people who do not play games.
+- After the deployment I tested with one person then two and increased the amount of people who do not play games.
-  - Reason being I wanted to see what the experience was and the feedback was mainly good.
+  - The reason was that I wanted to see what the experience was and the feedback was mainly good.
-  - Also they where good to test with as they do not play often so nice to see if they get along with the game and they did.
+  - Also they were good to test with as they do not play often so nice to see if they got along with the game and they did.
-  - I also tested with gamers and they liked it as well of course there expectations are higher in terms of graphics.
+  - I also tested it with gamers and they liked it as well of course their expectations are higher in terms of graphics.

 ### Validator Testing